ramoj745/ramoj745/README.md

 - 🔭 Currently working on a new project, a twitter-like site complete with frontend and backend functionalities, with database implementation.
 - 🌱 I’m currently learning about backend tech, Node.js, and Express.
 I'm also planning to incorporate my existing knowledge in Python with backend development.
-- 💻 My current tech stack: HTML, CSS, JavaScript, Python, Bootstrap.
+- 💻 My current tech stack: HTML, CSS, JavaScript, Python, Bootstrap, ExpressJS, NodeJS, and MongoDB.
 - 👯 I’m looking to work on large codebases to gain experience in collaborative work environments.
 - 🤔 I’m looking for help with expanding my skills in JavaScript, backend development, and full-stack project setups.
 - ⚡ Fun fact: I also do music production aside from web development! :)